 |still wines||2 litres|

-Undenatured ethyl alcohol and alcoholic beverages containing more than 24% abv are prohibited in international mail.
-If in doubt, check with Royal Mail Group before sending.
+Undenatured ethyl alcohol and alcoholic beverages containing more than 24% alcohol by volume (abv) are prohibited in international mail.
+If you’re in doubt, you can check with the Royal Mail Group before sending.

-Neither Customs Duty nor Excise Duty is chargeable on gifts of perfumes and toilet waters.
-However, import VAT is chargeable if the allowances detailed below are exceeded, or the goods’ value exceeds £39.
+Customs Duty and Excise Duty are not chargeable on gifts of perfumes and toilet waters.
+However, Import VAT is chargeable if the allowances detailed below are exceeded, or the goods’ value exceeds £39.

 |Toilet waters||0.25 litres of toilet water|

 Perfumes with a flashpoint of less than 60°C is prohibited in international mail.
-If in doubt, check with Royal Mail Group before sending.
+If you’re in doubt, you can check with the Royal Mail Group before sending.

-Where a package contains gifts that are clearly intended for several people, for example, members of the same family, the £39 VAT relief applies to each individual person provided the goods are:
+Multi-gift packages containing more than one gift and clearly intended for several people, the £39 VAT relief applies to each individual person, provided the goods are:

 - individually wrapped